 The framework for achieving this is aligned to wider efforts to close the gap in life expectancy and health outcomes between Aboriginal peoples and non-Indigenous Australians.

-- identifies and acts on local Aboriginal Communities’ knowledge of their needs and how to address those needs
+- identifies and acts on local Aboriginal Communities’ knowledge of their needs and their understanding of how to address those needs

 - addresses the care coordination needs of Aboriginal people living with ongoing conditions such as diabetes and asthma

-- supports access to primary health, alcohol and other drug treatment, mental health and other types of services
+- supports access for Aboriginal Communities to primary health, alcohol and other drug treatment, mental health and other types of services

 EMPHN is currently developing a Reconciliation Action Plan (RAP) in consultation with Aboriginal Communities across the EMPHN region.
 The RAP will help refine and consolidate our practices toward engaging and working with Aboriginal Communities and will continue to drive the organisation toward better understanding of the most effective ways of supporting Aboriginal Communities.
 It will help guide how we integrate community knowledge, the best evidence and our own learnings, with the planning, development and implementation of future commissioning policies and practices.